-The stochastically driven damped simple harmonic oscillator (SHO) contains relatively richer physical meaning than DRW, and DRW resembles a specific case in SHO with specific parameter conditions.
-It is generated from a pendulum system to model air resistance through the process \citep{Foreman-Mackey_2017}.
-SHO mainly describes the relationship between dragging force energy and frictional loss energy through the oscillation process, namely competing between the energy injection mechanism and energy consumption mechanism.
-Astronomical stellar oscillation refers to variation activated by noisy physical processes and intensifies predominantly at the characteristic timescale.
-It is damped by a dissipation mechanism.
-These oscillations manifest the majority at resonant frequencies triggered by the internal structure \citep{Foreman-Mackey_2017}, which are both initiated and subdued by convective turbulence.
-In Gaussian process, the SHO equation is written as and meaning of parameters appear in Equation \eqref{5}: the frequency of undamped oscillation system $\omega_{0}$, quality factor $Q$, and random driving force $\epsilon(t)$.
-Setting stochastic driving force to be white noise, the PSD function is which comes from the Fourier transform of the auto-covariance function (ACVF).
-The value of $(S_0)$ is directly proportional to the power at the frequency $w = w_0$ with function $S(\omega_{0})=\sqrt{2/\pi}S_{0}Q^2$ \citep{1990ApJ364699A}.
-The fundamental kernel function is below and $f(t, Q,\omega_{0})$ varies when Q is in a specific range \citep{Foreman-Mackey_2017}.
+and meaning of parameters appear in Equation \eqref{5}: the frequency of undamped oscillation system $\omega_{0}$, quality factor $Q$, and random driving force $\epsilon(t)$.
+Setting stochastic driving force to be white noise, PSD function is which comes from Fourier transform of auto-covariance function (ACVF).
+The value of $(S_0)$ is directly proportional to power at frequency $w = w_0$ with function $S(\omega_{0})=\sqrt{2/\pi}S_{0}Q^2$ \citep{1990ApJ364699A}.
+The fundamental kernel function is presented in below and $f(t, Q,\omega_{0})$ varies when Q is in specific range \citep{Foreman-Mackey_2017}.

-According to the $Q$ value, there are three modes with corresponding damping states.
-To be specific, when $Q$ is much smaller than 0.5, i.e., in the overdamped region, the SHO model is closely similar to the DRW model; when $Q\sim0.5$, the oscillation is in the critical damped region; lastly, when $Q$ is larger than 0.5, i.e., in the underdamped region, it implies high-quality oscillation and has a similar profile of PSD to Lorentzian \citep[e.g.,][]{Foreman-Mackey_2017,2021ApJ...919...58Z}.
+According to the $Q$ value, three modes are classified with corresponding damping states.
+To be specific, when $Q$ is much smaller than 0.5, i.e., indicating the overdamped region, SHO model resembles closely DRW model; when $Q\sim0.5$, the oscillation is in the critical damped region; lastly, when $Q$ is larger than 0.5, i.e., in the underdamped region, it implies high-quality oscillation and has a similar profile of PSD to Lorentzian \citep[e.g.,][]{Foreman-Mackey_2017,2021ApJ...919...58Z}.

+The SHO model can describe more complex behaviors of a varying system.
+In particular, it can provide information on the stage before the system strongly responds to disturbance, i.e., the $\nu^{-4}$ regime in the SHO PSD.

-Based on equations (\ref{psd4}) and (\ref{psd6}), PSD can be graphed \citep{Foreman-Mackey_2017}, providing direct insights into the variability from frequency space.
-The general equation for the power spectrum is
+Based on equations (\ref{psd4}) and (\ref{psd6}), PSD can be graphed, providing direct insights into the variability from frequency space.
+The general equation for power spectrum is